 On account of Vic’s impeccable organization skills, he dutifully keeps FBB books.
 He’s in charge of making sure the numbers align with the crew’s party dreams.
 Of course, accounting while drinking is a bit challenging, this may account for some of the strange numbers.
 Vic also joins in with many of the FBB activities including biking, fishing, hiking, skiing, and even a gathering or two.

-We have set a goal of brewing 10 tennis courts worth of Maine Malt House grain in 2022…Drink local beer and help us achieve this goal!!!
+In 2022, we set the goal of brewing 10 tennis courts worth of Maine Malt House grain (compared to 8 the year before).
+We did it, and now set our new goal of 13 tennis courts worth of Maine Malt House grain in 2023…Drink local beer and help us achieve this goal!!!

 Frosty Bottom Brewing is a Proud Member of the The Maine Brewers’ Guild